 The LGPS is subject to a triennial actuarial valuation which determines the contribution rates for the next three years.
 The Fund's actuary is Mercer Limited.
-At the last valuation in 2019, the council's funding was valued at 98.1% meaning that there was a shortfall of £14.6m against its liabilities.
-This is a substantial improvement since the 2016 valuation when council's funding level was 88.6% meaning that the shortfall was £76.0m.
-The Fund's Funding Strategy Statement sets out a deficit recovery plan designed to improve solvency to 100% over 12 years from 2019.
+At the last valuation in 2022, the council's funding was valued at 99.3% meaning that there was a shortfall of £6.1m against its liabilities.
+This is an improvement since the 2019 valuation when council's funding level was 98.1% meaning that the shortfall was £14.6m.
+The Fund's Funding Strategy Statement sets out a deficit recovery plan designed to improve solvency to 100% over 12 years.

-Following the triennial valuation in March 2019, the council was scheduled to pay normal contributions at 18.2% of pensionable pay in 20/21, plus contributions of £5.29m towards recovering the deficit.
+Following the triennial valuation in March 2019, the council was scheduled to pay normal contributions at 18.2% of pensionable pay in the years 2020/21 - 2022/23, plus total contributions of £5.29m towards recovering the deficit.
 In April 2020, the council made an early payment of pension fund contributions of £4.97m to the pension fund for the deficit contributions for the three years 2020/21 to 2022/23.
 This generated a cash saving of £0.3m to the council and improved funding for the pension fund.